cabarius/ToyBox/ToyBox/README.txt

 Ver 1.2.12
-    (Delth) Added flag to possibly enable multiple romances (experimental and untested, volunteers welcome) Ver 1.2.11
+    (Delth) Added flag to possibly enable multiple romances (experimental and untested, volunteers welcome) (Delth) Spiders Begone ported from Bag of Tricks!
+Spider looks changed to wolves, spider swarm looks to rat swarms.
+Experimental.
+Ver 1.2.11
     Unified gestalt flag in party editor with gestalt config so if you level up with a chosen set of multiclasses it will mark them as gestalt.
 If you mark a class as gestalt it will get added to the multiclass set.
     Companions can now multiclass